flaviostutz/spark-scala-jupyter/README.md

 * View running App (from Jupyter notebook execution!)

-## ENVs
+### ENVs

-* JUPYTER_TOKEN - shared password key for accessing jupyter notebooks. defaults to ''
+* JUPYTER_TOKEN - password for accessing notebook server. defaults to ''

-* SPARK_MASTER - Spark master locations.
-Ex.: "spark://spark-master:7077". defaults to "local[*]"
+* SPARK_MASTER - Spark mastery location for submiting Spark jobs. ex.: 'spark://spark-master:7077'. defaults to 'local[*]'
+* HDFS_URL - HDFS nameserver url to be used by Spark. ex.: hdfs://namenode1:8020. defaults to ''

-## Visualizations
+## Some Jupyter Visualizations with Scala

 * With Vegas - https://github.com/vegas-viz/Vegas